YubicoLabs/yubihsm-java-enrollment/README.md

 The PowerShell script ``YubiHSM_Cert_Enroll.ps1`` in the Scripts folder can be executed on Windows to generate an RSA key-pair and enroll for an X.509 certificate to a YubiHSM2.

 YubiHSM-Shell is used in command-line mode.

-OpenSSL is used as a basic CA for test purposes.
-For real deployments, however, the OpenSSL CA step should be replaced with a proper CA that signs the CSR into an X.509 certificate.
+OpenSSL is used as a basic CA for test and demo purposes only.
+For real deployments, however, the OpenSSL CA should be replaced with a proper CA that signs the CSR into an X.509 certificate.

 Parameters
 ----------